15 Things To Do In Singapore On A Rainy Day: Best All-Weather Ideas For A Day Out

 Bowling at Westgate Timezone

-While it is pouring outside, you can still play a round of mini golf at Holey Moley at Clarke Quay.
-The establishment has a restaurant too, so you can hit the nineteenth hole without even stepping outside.
-Another way to “have a ball” is to pay a visit to one of the bowling alleys around Singapore.
+While it is pouring outside, you can still have a ball by paying a visit to one of the bowling alleys around Singapore.
 Alternatively, for those with young children, the mini bowling or Roll-a-Ball game at TimeZone Westgate may be more your speed.

 #6.
 Get a Catch